bddvlpr/vrc-osc-spotify/README.md

 ## Update

 If you want to update the project, simply make sure you're navigated into the right directory (`cd vrc-osc-spotify`) and enter `git pull`.
+Make sure all packages are updated / installed by entering `yarn install` after.

 ## Lyrics